hydro-sdk/hydro-sdk.io/blog/2021-07-11-fluttering-over-the-air.md

 <!--truncate-->

-[Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) is a project with one large, ambitious goal.
+[Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) is a software development kit (SDK) enabling Flutter developers to write portions of their app (or their entire app) using Typescript.
+It is a project with one large, ambitious goal.
 "Become React Native for Flutter".
 It aims to do that by:
 1. Decoupling the API surface of Flutter from  the Dart programming language.
 2. Decoupling the development time experience of Flutter from the Dart programming language.